Yamuna: Devotion

 Yamuna, as a river and goddess, has a close association with Krishna.
 The Puranas narrate many stories about Krishna in relation to the river and its surroundings.
 One such story is of Kaliya Daman, the subduing of Kaliya, a Nāga which had inhabited the river and terrorised the people of Braja.
 Due to Krishna's connection with the River and the Braja region, the Yamuna River is a center of pilgrimage for his devotees.
 In the Pushti Marga, founded by Vallabhacharya and in which Krishna is the main deity, Yamuna is worshipped as a goddess.

-The Yamunashtakam is a 16th century Sanskrit hymn composed by Vallabhacharya which describes the story of Yamuna's descent to meet her beloved Krishna and to purify the world.
+The Yamunashtakam is a 16th-century Sanskrit hymn composed by Vallabhacharya which describes the story of Yamuna's descent to meet her beloved Krishna and to purify the world.
 The hymn also praises her for being the source of all spiritual abilities.
 And while the Ganges is considered an epitome of asceticism and higher knowledge and can grant Moksha or liberation, it is Yamuna, who, being a holder of infinite love and compassion, can grant freedom, even from death, the realm of her elder brother.
 Vallabhacharya writes that she rushes down the Kalinda Mountain, and describes her as the daughter of Kalinda, giving her the name Kalindi, the backdrop of Krishna Leela.
-The text also talks about her water being the colour of Lord Krishna, which is dark (Shyam).
+The text also talks about her water being the colour of Krishna, which is dark (Shyam).
 The river is referred to as Asita in some historical texts.